 The Macroeconomic Values Update allows you to calibrate a national forecast to alternative macroeconomic data by component.
-Using the options, you can enter values based on final demand, personal income, or a combination of final demand and personal income.
-Changing the level of the GDP type in the combo-box allows you to specify the level of final demand detail you wish to enter.
-You can also check "Rescale Nominal Values and Price Index" to enter a different inflation assumption, check "Unemployment Rate" to change the national unemployment rate assumption, or check "Labor Productivity Growth" rate to change the average labor productivity growth rate.
-There is also an "Adjust GDP" tool for automatically applying a percent change to the baseline macroeconomic values.
-Just like the other update types, you can always check the baseline values on the "Reference" tab and add a description.
+The overall process is the same as an employment update but with different options.
+You can enter values based on final demand, personal income, or a combination of final demand and personal income.
+Changing the level of the GDP type in the combobox allows you to specify the level of final demand detail you wish to enter.
+You can also toggle on several optional inputs to enter a different inflation assumption, change the national unemployment rate assumption, or change the average labor productivity growth rate.

-Figure 35: Macroeconomic Update
+Figure 49: Macroeconomic Update - Options